pmillerdev/codetester/README.md

 # Codetester

-My version of CodePen - an app that allows the user to test the output of their HTML, CSS and JavaScript code.
+An app that allows the user to test the output of their HTML, CSS and JavaScript code (my version of CodePen).

+Technologies used: HTML, CSS, JavaScript, jQuery.